RDG0818/test/README.md

 # test
-This is a repo for testing github
+This is a repository for testing github

 _This is a new edit_